Skip to main content

 Market declines dominate headlines.
 They stir emotion, amplify fear, and often overshadow the quieter, more analytical signals that disciplined investors rely on.
 Yet for those who use structured systems—like my Median Averages and Standard Deviations within what I call the Augmented Income Strategy (AIS) and the Medeiros Alpha Strategy (MAS) these sharp declines often expose opportunity rather than danger.

-Recently, we’ve seen drastic shifts in both Median Averages and Standard Deviations.
-These are two of the most important barometers I use to understand where a stock sits relative to its recent behavior.
-When the market falls sharply, these averages compress and distort, creating conditions that often precede meaningful reversals.
+Recently, we’ve seen drastic shifts in Median Averages and Standard Deviations.
+These are two of the most important barometers I use, to understand where a stock sits relative to others' recent behavior.
+When the market falls sharply, the averages compress and distort, while Standard Deviations rise, creating conditions that often precede meaningful reversals.

 This isn’t new.
 In 2008, the market collapsed under the weight of extreme pressure.
-Fuel prices surged to the highest levels I had ever seen—gas and diesel both reached records.
+Fuel prices surged to the highest levels I had ever seen... gas and diesel both reached records.
 Those increases acted like a tax on the entire economy.
 No one escapes higher fuel costs; they ripple through food, transportation, construction, and manufacturing.
-Today’s environment isn’t identical, but it carries familiar echoes.
-And just as in 2008, the decline itself is not the whole story.
-What matters is how individual equities behave relative to their own history.
+Today’s environment isn’t identical, but it has familiar, "Echoes".
+Most prominently, we were operating, as a society, rich with affordable fuel before a rapid spike.
+And just as in 2008, the Market decline itself is not the whole story.
+What matters, imo, is how individual investors behave, relative to the Markets' history.

 This is where disciplined accumulation matters.
 I believe it is reasonable to dollar-cost average into a stock that is falling if the underlying metrics suggest it is approaching a reversion point.
 My system is designed to identify those points with precision, using moving averages, standard deviations, and structured profit targets.